electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

   - Key: choose **deviceId**
   - Click **Save**

-### Step 9: Create Orchestrations in Salesforce
+### Step 9: Create Orchestration in Salesforce

-You will need to create an Orchestration that processes Platform Events and produces Cases when
+This example shows how to create an Orchestration that processes Platform Events and produces Cases when
 1. the refrigerator door is opened for more than 30 seconds (3 data readings in a row), or
 2. the temperature is over 11°C, or
 3. the relative humidity is over 70%.

-If the reason of a Case isn't eliminated, the Case will be produced repeatedly every 30 minutes.
+If the reason of a Case is not eliminated, the Case will be produced repeatedly every 30 minutes.

-Here are the step by step instructions for creating Orchestration:
+You may setup other thresholds and/or another repeat period.

+??? - maybe suggest by default smaller thresholds/period? - 20 sec, 8°C, 10 min ?

 #### Creating Orchestration

-1. Log into Salesforce, click **Setup** icon in the top right navigation menu and select **Setup**.
+- On the Salesforce page, click **Setup** icon in the top right navigation menu and select **Setup**.
 ![Salesforce Navbar](https://imgur.com/AJFyqgk.png)
-2. Enter **Orchestrations** into the Quick Find box and then select **Feature Settings > IoT Explorer > Orchestrations**.
+- Enter **Orchestrations** into the Quick Find box and then select **Feature Settings > IoT Explorer > Orchestrations**.
 ![Orchestrations](https://imgur.com/8i2qDU9.png)
-3. Click **New Orchestration**.
+- Click **New Orchestration**.
-4. In the New Orchestration pop up fill in:
+- In the New Orchestration pop up fill in:
   - Name: **Smart Fridge Orchestration**
-  - Context: **Smart Fridge Context**
+  - Context: choose **Smart Fridge Context** you created early
   - Click **Create**
 ![New Orchestration](https://imgur.com/gWMgKur.png)

 #### Creating Orchestration Variables

-1. Click on **VARIABLES** tab.
-Now you need to create temperature, humidity and door open thresholds and additional variable to produce door open Cases.
-Click **Add Variable**.
+- Click on **VARIABLES** tab.
+Now you need to create temperature, humidity and door open thresholds and additional variable to produce door open Cases. (??? explain more ?)
+- Click **Add Variable**.
 ![Variables](https://imgur.com/75kHG00.png)
-2. Create a varable for temperature threshold with the following settings:
+- Create a varable for the temperature threshold:
   - Name: **TEMPERATURE_THRESHOLD**
   - Data Type: **Number**
   - Initial Value: **11**
-3. Click **Add Variable**.
+- Click **Add Variable**.
-4. Create a varable for humidity threshold with the following settings:
+- Create a varable for the humidity threshold:
   - Name: **HUMIDITY_THRESHOLD**
   - Data Type: **Number**
   - Initial Value: **70**
-5. Click **Add Variable**.
+- Click **Add Variable**.
-6. Create a varable for door open counter limit with the following settings:
+- Create a varable for the door open counter limit:
   - Name: **DOOR_OPEN_LIMIT**
   - Data Type: **Number**
   - Initial Value: **3**
-7. Click **Add Variable**.
+- Click **Add Variable**.
-8. Create a varable for door open counter with the following settings:
+- Create a varable for the door open counter:
   - Name: **door_open_counter**
   - Data Type: **Number**
   - Event Type: **Smart_Fridge_Reading__e**
   - IF: `Smart_Fridge_Reading__e.door__c = "open"`
   - Value: **Count 1 min**
   - Initial Value: **0**
-9. Make sure your Orchestration variables looks like this:
+- Make sure your Orchestration variables looks like this:
 ![Orchestration variables](https://imgur.com/FiSs6SB.png)

 #### Creating Orchestration Rules